zyeeda/install-opencv/README.md

 since that's the last stable build script before OpenCV 3.0.0.

 The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is solid.
-TBB causes compile failure on x86_64 and I posted a [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) on OpenCV questions if you want see the log output.
+TBB option causes compile failure on x86_64 and I posted a [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) on OpenCV questions if you want see the log output.
 For now x86/x86_64 will not build with TBB.
-Some Java classes in the 2.4 branch are missing in 3.0.0.
-So far I've identified the VideoCapture class.
-This means most of my Java examples will not compile.
-I suspect these classes will be added back in at some point hopefully.
-I still need to test OpenCV 3.0.0 on an ARM device, so you may want to wait until I've completed this task.
 Need to do:
+* Get Java examples to compile
-* Java patching
+* Java patching to fix memory leaks cause by finalize method
 * jdhuff patching
 * jdmarker patching
 * Test build on ARM